 Watch Your Shipping

 Staying on top of the things affecting your shipping strategy is essential in order for you to combat eCommerce disruption.
 An easy one to start with is lead times.
-If you are taking longer to process orders, due to an increased demand or a reduced workforce, you’ll need to factor that into your estimated delivery dates or ranges.
+If you are taking longer to process orders, due to an increased demand or a reduced workforce, you’ll need to factor that into your delivery dates or ranges.
 (If you use ShipperHQ, you can adjust your lead times on your Origin or on a Shipping Group for specific items).